What is electricity?

-Kilowatt hours (kWh) are used to measure how much electricity a household uses over time; they’re often called “units” on your electricity bill.
+Kilowatt hours (kWh) are used to measure how much electricity or electrical energy a household uses over time; they’re often called “units” on your electricity bill.
 Larger electricity users such as large factories measure their consumption in megawatt hours (MWh) or gigawatt hours (GWh).

-For example, a 1kW heater running for an hour will consume 1kWh of electricity.
+For example, a 1kW heater running for an hour will consume 1kWh of electricity or electrical energy.